 as they did in youth, but instead relentlessly eat

 away at one's body, mind & patience.
-Our usual egoic mind is
+Our usual egoic mind (small self) is

 specialized to survive & mate.
 In old age, we're no longer giving

 birth, and the fact & proximity of death is absolutely obvious.
-All this profoundly unsettles one's ordinary egoic mind.
+This profoundly unsettles one's ordinary egoic mind.
 And sadly, this limited, isolated sense of self is ALL many people are aware of!

 “The term 'perennial philosophy' (Agostino Steuco 1497-1548), refers to these four realizations: